AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-02-15-flexbox-holy-albatross-with-variable-width-columns.md

 ---
-title: The Flexbox Holy Albatross with Variable Columns
+title: Flexbox Holy Albatross with Variable-Width Columns
 description: The Holy Albatross technique allows a flex container to auto-wrap from multiple columns to a single column at a target container width.
-Let's modify the original code to control the maximum number of columns.
+Let's modify the original code to control the number and widths of columns.
 keywords: [holy albatross]
 categories: [css, flexbox, layout]
 thumbnail: